 This is a cumbersome, tricky process that requires a lot of time and expertise.
 In large sales organizations, it falls under the sales operations umbrella — the place where the most relevant insights are distilled and spread across the organization.
 Sales Ops is responsible for the sales organization’s outcomes, which will ultimately be much better when CRM and SPM are aligned.
 But along the way, they have to solve many challenges.
 The one that gives the worst headaches is gathering data from disparate places and probing its accuracy.

 CRM: when tomorrow never comes

-One of the main data sources that enable sales operations to deliver meaningful insights is Customer Relationship Management (CRM), a “veteran” function that has been helping organizations to manage clients and sales data for many years.
+One of the primary data sources that enable sales operations to deliver meaningful insights is Customer Relationship Management (CRM), a “veteran” function that has been helping organizations manage clients and sales data for many years.
 As the name suggests, CRM is used for customer relationships and offers a bird’s eye view of open leads and opportunities.